-Career counselling or coaching is more that just ‘taking a personality test’ and ‘picking a career’.
-Good career coaches should be able to offer much deeper reflection about where you might want to go, and how you might want to get there.
-They can also help shrink any self-doubt, under-confidence, or anxiety, that may arise, and can help you create realistic steps to achieving your goals.
-Most importantly, a good career counsellor is one who personally resonates with you.
+Career counselling or career coaching is more that just ‘taking a personality test’ and ‘picking a career’.
+Good career coaching should be able to offer much deeper reflection about where you might want to go, and how you might want to get there.
+Career counselling can also help shrink any self-doubt, under-confidence, or anxiety, that may arise, and can help you create realistic steps to achieving your career goals.
+Most importantly, a good career coach or career counsellor is one who personally resonates with you.

 I think it’s natural for us to question what we want to do, and what we want to be at many stages in our lives, from high school right through to till the day we retire.
 And each time we raise these questions, I believe we need to listen to ourselves, and take the time to explore our various possible work futures.